staticdeploy/staticdeploy/website/docs/guides-openid-connect-providers.md

 > must be reachable via https

-StaticDeploy can authenticate users using [OpenID Connect](https://openid.net/) identity providers, such as Azure Active Directory, Google, or GitHub.
+StaticDeploy can authenticate users using [OpenID Connect](https://openid.net/) identity providers, such as Azure Active Directory or Google.

 In order to enable this authentication strategy, first of all we need to create a client application in our identity provider.
 Each identity provider has its